-9. When you have finished entering the code a second time, an electronic tone will sound for one second and automatic door locking and unlocking operation will take place once to indicate completion of registration, provided the code entered the second time is identical to that entered the first time.
+9. When you have finished entering the code a second time, an electronic tone will sound for one second to indicate completion of registration, provided the code entered the second time is identical to that entered the first time.

 If the code entered the second time is not identical to the code entered the first time, an error will occur.
 In this event, perform the procedure again beginning with part 5.
 If an error occurs five times, perform the procedure again starting with part 3.